Schweik in the Second World War: Stage production

-Schweyk in the Second World War was not staged during the lifetime of its writer Brecht, though it has been staged innumerable times across the world in various languages, including Bengali, since its 1957 premiere in Warsaw.
+Schweyk in the Second World War was not staged during the lifetime of its writer Brecht, though it has been staged many times across the world in various languages, including Bengali, since its 1957 premiere in Warsaw.

 The National Theatre in London staged a major revival directed by Richard Eyre with the same company of actors he had directed in his famous 1982 production of Guys and Dolls.